Gabryan1995/Simplistic/README.md

 # Simplistic
 ## This is my simple Checklist app.
-I understand now that I could have used the MVVM architecture to clean up the code quite a bit.
-If I had used MVVM architecture, I would've put each checklist's data inside of the database, communicated between the database and a Checklist Data Accessable Object interface to then use LiveData as a way to bring that data to my UI and attach it to my custom view and layouts, but instead I opted to use JSON since it's something I have little to no experience using.
+I understand that I could have used the MVVM architecture to clean up the code.
+If I had used MVVM architecture, I would've stored each checklist's data inside the database, communicated between the database and a Checklist Data Accessable Object interface to then use LiveData as a way to bring that data to my UI and attach it to my custom view and layouts, but instead I opted to use JSON since it's something I have little to no experience using.

 ## This app demonstrates my knowledge of the following Java and Android System APIs:
 - *RecyclerViews*